-- Bake mushrooms in the preheated oven until tender and cheese is melted, about 15-17 minutes.
+- Bake mushrooms in the preheated oven until tender and cheese is melted, about 15 to 17 minutes.

-- Prep-Ahead: Mix up the filling and prepare the breadcrumb topping the night before.
-Refrigerate both until you're ready to stuff the mushrooms.
+- Make-Ahead: Mix up the filling and prepare the breadcrumb topping the night before.
+Refrigerate both until you’re ready to stuff the mushrooms.
 Plan to add a few minutes to the baking time.

 - Storage & Reheating Tips: Refrigerate leftovers up to three days, tightly wrapped.
 To reheat, put the mushrooms on a baking sheet and into a preheated oven (400°F) for ten minutes or until heated through.